CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 Passphrase for my_key.sec:
 ```

+Your collaborator should generate her own key pair in her own environment and send just the public key to you.
+Typically the same keypair is used for several encryption tasks.

+Keeping the amount of keys small is recommend as afterwards you can't check, what keys were used for encryption.
+If you are not able to find the right secret key and password, your data can't be used any more.

 ### Step 3: Encrypt the file or directory

-In this example we are using your and the recipients public keys to encrypt a file containing a dog image ( _dog.jpg_).
+In this example we are using your and your collaborators public keys to encrypt a file containing a dog image ( _dog.jpg_).

 ```
 $ crypt4gh encrypt --recipient_pk my_key.pub --recipient_pk her_key.pub < dog.jpg > dog.jpg.c4gh